Killing of Chandra Nagamallaiah

-Chandra Mouli "Bob" Nagamallaiah (December 2, 1974 – September 10, 2025) was an Indian-American motel manager who was stabbed and then beheaded in front of his wife and son by his Cuban co-worker Yordanis Cobos-Martinez, after an argument at the Downtown Suites Dallas motel that they worked at in the Owenwood neighborhood of Dallas, Texas in September 2025.
+Chandra Mouli "Bob" Nagamallaiah (December 2, 1974 – September 10, 2025) was an Indian motel manager living in the United States who was stabbed and then beheaded in front of his wife and son by his Cuban co-worker Yordanis Cobos-Martinez, after an argument at the Downtown Suites Dallas motel that they worked at in the Owenwood neighborhood of Dallas, Texas in September 2025.

 Background

-Chandra Mouli Nagamallaiah was born on December 2, 1974 in Karnataka, India.
-He married a woman named Nisha and in around 2007 they would have a son named Gaurav.
-Nagamallaiah moved to Dallas, Texas with his family.
-He worked at the Downtown Suites Dallas motel.
+Chandra Mouli Nagamallaiah was born on December 2, 1974 and raised in Bangalore, Karnataka, India.
+He married a woman named Nisha, and they had a son named Gaurav around 2007.
+He began in business with a small retail store selling baby and children’s supplies, then later ran two restaurants in India before moving his family to the United States in 2020.
+In 2021, Nagamallaiah moved, with his family, to Dallas, Texas from San Antonio, Texas to work at the Downtown Suites Dallas motel where he was later killed.
 Nagamallaiah's family and friends called him Bob.

 Yordanis Cobos-Martinez was born on March 20, 1988, in Cuba.
 At some point he illegally migrated to the United States, eventually settling in Texas.
 He also worked at the Downtown Suites Dallas motel.

 Cobos-Martinez had a criminal record in California, Texas and Florida, having been charged in February 2017 for stealing a Mercedes-Benz in Miami-Dade County, Florida, and in June 2017 for carjacking a woman while naked in South Lake Tahoe, California.
+The next year in 2018, he fled California to Texas where he was charged with aggravated assault, a felony, in Harris County that same year.
+He ended up pleading guilty to a misdemeanor assault charge and was sentenced to 1 year in county jail.

-The next year in 2018, he fled California and resided in Texas for a short while before moving back to Florida.
-During those two stays, he was charged with an act of indecency in Houston and assault on a child in Florida.
-In 2023 he was convicted of the carjacking and was sentenced to a year and a half.
-He was released on January 13, 2025, with deportation back to Cuba attempted; however, he was denied entry into Cuba due to his criminal history, so he was then put under supervision.
+While he resided in Texas, Cobos-Martinez was also charged with an act of indecency in Houston before moving back to Florida where he was charged with assault on a child.
+In January 2023, he was back in Texas where the Harris County Sheriff's Office arrested Cobos-Martinez on an out-of-state fugitive warrant.
+According to court records, he was in custody when authorities realized he was wanted out of California for a series of charges: carjacking, false imprisonment and failure to appear.
+He was eventually extradited to California to face the charges.
+In later 2023, Cobos-Martinez was convicted by jury trial in California of the carjacking and was sentenced to a year and a half.
+He was ultimately released on January 13, 2025, with deportation back to Cuba attempted; however, he was denied entry into Cuba due to his criminal history, so he was then put under supervision. only to abscond again and make his way back to Texas.